krobelus/git-branchstack/README.md

 by which topic occurs first in the commit log.

 If there is a merge conflict when trying to apply a commit, you will be shown potentially missing dependencies.
-Add the missing dependencies or resolve the conflict.
-The conflict resolution will be remembered if you enable `git rerere` support in `git revise` (set `rerere.enabled` and `rerere.autoUpdate` to true).
+You can either add the missing dependencies, or resolve the conflict.
+The conflict resolution will be remembered if you enable `git rerere` support in `git revise` (use `git config rerere.enabled true; git config rerere.autoUpdate true`).

 Instead of the default topic tag delimiters (`[` and `]`), you can set Git configuration values `branchless.subjectPrefixPrefix` and